Mentorship in Healthcare Practice (MSLAP) Taught and Online

 - apply the best evidence in practice to promote the development of self and others

-The course is delivered over one 15 week semester and has 30 hours of teaching either face-to-face or via the virtual learning environment (Blackboard).
+The course is delivered over one 15 week semester and has 30 hours of teaching either face-to-face or via the virtual learning environment (Canvas).

 A variety of methods are utilised and include lectures, group work, and reflective discussion.
 Engagement with online materials is essential.
 Videos and presentations using ‘Panopto’ are available to all students in addition to directed reading, a discussion board for online students and regular feedback either face-to-face in class or online.